egorkaway/weather-hugo-parsa-forestry/content/posts/why-does-fog-appear.md

 Fogs can vary in density and duration, from a couple of hours to several days.

 Coastal fogs can be dense and opaque, like cotton wool.
 For example, Dubai is almost completely hidden in fog twice a year, in spring and autumn.
-And in Florida in February 2012, the fog was so impenetrable that it was possible to photograph it only from above using helicopters.
+Another example would be Florida in February 2012 when the fog was so impenetrable that it was possible to photograph it only from above using helicopters.